sulaihasubi/sulaihasubi.github.io/index.md

 👩🏻‍🔬 What I Possess as a Data Scientist
 ---
 <p style="text-align:justify">
 Personally, domain knwoledge and the ability to learn on the fly really far more valuable than on a book understanding of machine learning algorithms.
-The good things I possess as a Data Scientist in RiseHill are:-
+The good things I possess as a Data Scientist are:-
 </p>

 <ul style="text-align:justify">